Four-manifolds, geometries and knots: Distinguishing between the geometries

 \section{Distinguishing between the geometries}

-Let $M$ be a closed 4-manifold with fundamental group $\pi$ and with a geometry of solvable Lie type.
-We shall show that the geometry is largely determined by the structure of $\sqrt\pi$.
-(See also Proposition 10.4 of [Wl86].)
-As a geometric structure on a manifold lifts to each covering space of the manifold it shall suffice to show that the geometries on suitable finite covering spaces (corresponding to subgroups of finite index in $\pi$) can be recognized.
+If $\Gamma$ is a lattice in a 1-connected solvable Lie group $G$ with nilradical $N$ then $\Gamma\cap{N}$ and $\Gamma\cap{N}'$ are lattices in $N$ and $N'$, respectively, and $h(\Gamma)=dim(G)$.
+If $G$ is also a linear algebraic group then $\Gamma$ is Zariski dense in $G$.
+In particular, $\Gamma\cap{N}$ and $N$ have the same nilpotency class, and $\zeta\Gamma=\Gamma\cap\zeta{N}$.
+(See \cite[Chapter 2]{[Rg]}.)
+These observations imply that the geometry of a closed 4-manifold $M$ with a geometry of solvable Lie type is largely determined by the structure of $\sqrt\pi$.
+(See also \cite[Proposition 10.4]{[Wl86]}.)
+As each covering space has the same geometry it shall suffice to show that the geometries on suitable finite covering spaces (corresponding to subgroups of finite index in $\pi$) can be recognized.